google/safety-web/packages/eslint-plugin/README.md

 When `NODE_ENV` is not `'production'`, logs are printed to the console with the configured verbosity.
 Logs are also stored in a safety-web.log file.

+The `SAFETY_WEB_LOG_PATH` env variable can be used to specify the path where to write the logs.
+The special value `NONE` can be used to disable writing logs on disk.

 Since this is an ESLint-plugin, you may also be interested in using the `DEBUG=` environment variable (from the [`debug`](https://www.npmjs.com/package/debug) package) to debug how ESLint is behaving.